mantidproject/documents/Design/Instrument-2.0/ScanningInstruments_Design.md

 The `StepScanInfo` object would have the following fields:
 * `std::vector<std::vector<Kernel::V3D>> positions`
 * `std::vector<std::vector<Kernel::V3D>> rotations`
-* `std::vector<std::vector<std:pair<Kernel::DateAndTime, Kernel::DateAndTime>>> timeRanges`
+* `std::vector<std:pair<Kernel::DateAndTime, Kernel::DateAndTime>> timeRanges`

-All of the vector object would have the same size, the number of steps in the scan for the vector of vectors, and the number of detectors for the vector of positions.
+As in the [`DetectorInfo`](#detectorinfo) class the first index for the outer vector for `positions` and `rotations` would be the time index, and the second index for the inner vector would be the detector index - e.g. `positions[time_index][detector_index]`.
+For the `timeRanges` vector this would be just a vector of time indexes - `timeRanges[time_index]`.
+All of the vector object would have the same size, the number of time steps for the time indexed vector and the number of detectors for the vector of positions.

 The construction of `DetectorInfo` should be done in one call, and no more time indexes for the step scan should be allowed to be created after the construction of `DetectorInfo`.
 Care should be taken to move the vectors in `StepScanInfo`, to avoid copying them.